AMSAT-OSCAR 7

 The AMSAT-DL sets course for space

-AMSAT-OSCAR 7 was developed with international participation (USA, Canada, Germany and Australia).
+AMSAT-OSCAR 7 was created with international participation (USA, Canada, Germany and Australia).
 The electrotechnical parts of AMSAT Germany in this project are a transponder and an antenna coupler, which connects the different antennas with the transmitters and receivers.
-In addition, support was provided for the mechanical design as well as the integration of the satellite.
+Support was also provided with the mechanical design and integration of the satellite.

 21 years in hibernation

-The AO-07 satellite was successfully launched in November 1974 into a circular polar orbit of about 1,450 km altitude.
+The AO-07 satellite was successfully launched into a circular, polar orbit at an altitude of around 1,450 km in November 1974.
 Compared to its predecessors, AMSAT-OSCAR 7 was equipped with an active battery charge controller that used the electrical power generated by the solar cells to charge the batteries in a controlled manner.
 However, this did not prevent a battery cell short circuit from causing the power supply to collapse in the summer of 1981.
 The fate of AMSAT-OSCAR 7 seemed to be over after more than six successful years in orbit.
 In the summer of 2002, a British radio amateur became aware of unusually strong Morse signals in the satellite range at 145 MHz.
 An analysis of the signals showed that this was the telemetry beacon of AO-07.
 It transmitted measured values such as temperatures and currents from the satellite.
 An analysis of the data by the designers showed that the short circuit in the battery must have opened after more than two decades.
 This allows the solar cells to power the satellite again as long as it is in sunlight.
-Due to the command decoder on board the satellite, contributed by the Australian AMSAT Group, control from the ground is still possible to a limited extent.
+The command decoder on board the satellite contributed by the Australian AMSAT Group means that control from the ground is still possible to a limited extent.

 With new technology